-To update information that we hold or to update your preferences on the types and methods of communication that you receive from us, please contact the Company Secretary at email@example.com.
+To update information that we hold or to update your preferences on the types and methods of communication that you receive from us, please contact the Company Secretary/ registered Privacy Officer at email@example.com.

-To exercise any of your other rights, the right of access or to have data erased, please contact the Company Secretary by email at firstname.lastname@example.org or by post to: The Independent Sector Complaints Adjudication Service, 70 Fleet Street, London EC4Y 1EU.
+To exercise any of your other rights, the right of access or to have data erased, please contact the registered Privacy Officer by email at firstname.lastname@example.org or by post to: Independent Sector Complaints Adjudication Service, 100 St Paul’s Churchyard, London, EC4M 8BU.

 8. This policy

 ISCAS will update this privacy notice from time to time.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.
 Minor changes will be made as needed, with the latest version always being available on the ISCAS website (www.iscas.org.uk).